Table of contents

 Fanni Szalkai

-Simply having a landscape architecture portfolio isn’t enough.
-You need to stand out from the crowd.
+Simply having a landscape architecture portfolio isn’t enough anymore.
+It needs to stand out.

 13 Tips for a Strong Landscape Architecture Portfolio